CVLTIK/BxB-HBBD-REDACTED/Plugin-Changelog.md

 * Resolved an issue where the plugin would fail to activate, leading to a **500 internal server error**.
 * Fixed incorrect formatting of `.md` files when displayed in the admin panel.

+### Requests

+- Change request once to if exists run in the bxb dashboard php.

 ---

 ## [1.0.1] – 2025-04-02